helderpinto/AzureOptimizationEngine/README.md

 * Update Log Analytics Workbooks

 Some customers may also customize the SQL Server deployment, for example, migrating from SQL Database to a SQL Managed Instance.
 There is no tooling available to assist in the migration, but once the database migration is done manually, the AOE upgrade script supports future `DoPartialUpgrade` upgrades with the `IgnoreNamingAvailabilityErrors` switch on (skips SQL Server naming/existence validation).

-For a silent upgrade, you can use the `SilentUpgrade` switch.

 ## <a id="usage"></a>Usage instructions ##